|Definitions of opt-in types|

 A verified double opt-in type means that before contacts can receive your campaigns, those contacts must click a link in the confirmation email that we send them after they opt in.

-You can set up and customise the confirmation email that we send to contacts with a verified double opt-in type.
-For details, see Using 'double opt-in'.
+You can set up and customise the confirmation email that we send to contacts who have a verified double opt-in type.

 If you change the opt-in type to verified double opt-in for contacts who are already in your address books, we remove them from all of your address books until they click the confirmation link in the email that we send them.

-Note: We recommend using verified double opt-in if you want to comply with what is considered best practice.
+Note: We recommend using verified double opt-in if you want to follow best practice.
 If you always want new contacts to have a verified double opt-in type, you can enable verified double opt-in by default.

 Opt-in types can show you how engaged your contacts are.
 For example, if contacts have a verified double opt-in type, then they're more likely to be interested in receiving your campaigns because they've taken the time to not only opt in but also to open the confirmation email and click the link.